 Pickup included

-Continue past rolling hills to the next handpicked winery with panoramic views of the Great Dividing Range.
-Discover local made wines as you graze on delicious dishes, prepared by your guide/chef, designed to match the tasting.
+Continue to a handpicked winery with panoramic views of the Great Dividing Range.
+Enjoy local wines and expertly paired dishes prepared by your guide/chef.

-The Hunter Valley is also known for its quality regional produce like olive oils, chutneys, olives and chili sauces.
-If time permits, a stop at a favourite local produce store means you can try as many delicacies as you like.
+The Hunter Valley is renowned for regional produce like olive oils, chutneys, olives, and chili sauces.
+If time permits, we’ll stop at a local produce store to sample these delicious treats.

 *PICKUP IS NOT AT 6.30!!!!!!!
 Viator is misleading you!!!!
 Please contact me directly to arrange pickup time.
 Jimmy@gourmetgetawaytours.com.au